I Tried 4 Of The Biggest Trends Of The Season (Literally)

 And yet, this piece made me feel badass.
 I now like to think of too-big ruffles as fashion's version of manspreading.
 It's like, yes, they expand outside of my personal bubble and overflow into yours — and that's exactly the point.

-To tone them back a bit, though, I styled them with a classic white sneaker and a basic turtleneck.
+To tone them back a bit, though, I styled them with a classic white trainer and a basic polo neck.
 I love this outfit because I would probably get married in it, but I would also wear it to boozy brunch, just because I can.
 (Okay, I know it's not really an everyday look, but when I'm feeling like bringing the drama, big ruffles are going to be my go-to).

 Advertisement